caarlos0/svu/README.md

 The default prefix is `v`, however a custom prefix can be supplied using `--prefix`.
 So for `--prefix=foo/v --strip-prefix` and tag `foo/v1.2.3`, the output would be `1.2.3`.

+## adding a suffix

+`--suffix` can be used to set a custom suffix for the tag, e.g. build metadata or prelease.

 ## force patch version increment

 Setting the `--force-patch-increment` flag forces a patch version increment regardless of the commit message content.